 Who is eligible to apply?

-To be eligible to volunteer at Camp Kesem Stanford, you must have attended Stanford for two of the previous three academic quarters.
-We are looking for students from ALL class years.
+To be eligible to volunteer at Camp Kesem Stanford, you must be on campus as a registered student the two quarters before Camp.
 International students without U.S. citizenship are welcome and encouraged to apply, too!

 I applied last year and didn't get in.
 Is it worth applying again?